ashsi/the-truth/README.md

 # the-truth
 A python game in process.

-My first game.
 Currently uploaded version was made in one day (the first time I've looked at pygame).
-New features and even better code organisation to come...
+New features to come...

 Information about Pygame used: